gaehlerm/SoftwareEngineering/README.md

 Unfortunately it is very difficult to make an example here of such a complicated class.
 Thus I can only explain here in rough terms how you could break such a complicated class into pieces.

 Two classes have low coupling if the number of interaction points between them is comparably low.
 Ideally, every class does its work and then hands it over to the next one, like in a relay race.
 The interface of every class would consist of only one function.
 High coupling on the other hand is like two classes playing ping-pong.
 The classes all have a big interface containing many functions and which call each other several times in a specific order.
 This quickly becomes terribly complex.
 The absolutely worst case is two classes calling each other recursively.
 I could hardly imagine any worse code than that!
 This is about the strongest coupling there is.
 Neither of the two classes can be changed without changing the other one as well.
 Such code is solid as a rock.
+You will never be able to change them again.

 I hope from this description you already understand that strong coupling makes the code very difficult to understand.
 Additionally, it also makes it brittle, which isn’t any better.
 It becomes increasingly hard to make any changes.
 Implementing new features will take a long time and fixing bugs is hard because it is not clear what each class is supposed to do exactly.
 Having strongly coupled code can become a nightmare.